swaptacular/swpt_accounts/protocol.rst

 status : int32
    Status bit-flags.
 TODO

-signal_ts : date-time
-   The moment at which this signal was emitted (the message's timestamp).

-signal_ttl : int32
-   The time-to-live (in seconds) for the message.
-This message MUST be ignored if more than ``signal_ttl`` seconds have elapsed since the message was emitted (``signal_ts``).
-This MUST be a positive number.

 creditor_identity : string
    A string which (along with ``debtor_id``) globally identifies the account.
 Different server implementations may use different formats